vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

     ![Controller initialization](img/tko-on-vsphere/16.ALB-Controller-initialization.png)

 The configuration of the primary (leader) controller is synchronized to the new member nodes when the cluster comes online following the reboot.
-Once the cluster is successfully formed, you can see the following status:
+After the cluster is successfully formed, you can see the following status:

 ![Controller status](img/tko-on-vsphere/17.ALB-cluster.png)